UPB-Graphics/gfx-framework/README.md

 To run a certain lab:

--   go into `main.cpp`
+-   Go into `main.cpp`
--   find this line:
+-   Find this line:
     ```cpp
     World *world = new SimpleScene();
     ```
--   replace it with whatever you want to run, for example:
+-   Replace it with whatever you want to run, for example:
     ```cpp
     World *world = new egc::Laborator1();
     World *world = new spg::Laborator1();
+    World *world = new ppbg::Laborator1();
     // etc.
     ```